-In February 2008, a statutory instrument (SI 2008 No. 255 The Payments into the Olympic Lottery Distribution Fund etc. Order 2008) was passed which allowed for the transfer of up to £1,085m from the National Lottery Distribution Fund to the Olympic Lottery Distribution Fund in order to meet some of the costs of hosting the 2012 games.
-This comprises £410m as originally envisaged when the Government decided to support London's Olympic bid in 2003, and a proposed further £675m arising from the subsequent budget review.
-The Sports Council was committed to contribute up to £1.847m in the original bid and this order allows for the transfer of up to a further £2.345m.
-The final total contribution required for London 2012 by the Sports Council will be £4.192m.
+In February 2008 a statutory instrument (SI 2008 No. 255 The Payments into the Olympic Lottery Distribution Fund etc. Order 2008) was passed which allowed for the transfer of up to £1,085m from the National Lottery Distribution Fund to the Olympic Lottery Distribution Fund in order to meet some of the costs of hosting the 2012 games.
+This comprises £410 million as originally envisaged when the Government decided to support London's Olympic bid in 2003, and a further £675 million arising from the subsequent budget review.
+Sports Council was committed to contribute up to £1.847 million in the original bid and this order allows for the transfer of up to a further £2.345 million.
+The final total contribution required for London 2012 by Sports Council will be £4.192 million.
 The first transfer of funds took place on 2 February 2009.
-To date the Sports Council has contributed £2.538m.
+To date Sports Council has contributed £3.666 million.